prenetic/gaming-artifacts/Elden Ring/Rock James Build.md

 - [Omensmirk Mask](https://eldenring.wiki.fextralife.com/Omensmirk+Mask) is a Lightweight headpiece that increases Strength.
   - Dropped by a lesser Omenkiller outside of the Lower Capital Church Site of Grace in Leyndell, Royal Capital.

-_Heavy armor with poise above all else.
+_Heavy armor with poise above all else, up to the poise breakpoint of 101 at least.
 Two-handing a weapon with slow swings comes with the expectation you'll trade blows, and having high poise reduces the likelihood you'll be staggered while attacking._

 ## Talismans